 If you use US International keyboard on Linux (e.g., if you write in Spanish or Brazilian Portuguese), you know the royal pain of having to press space after the compose character (typically

 ').
 Contractions like can't, won't, Mary's, etc are a struggle, as you have to press

 ', otherwise you'll get canť, wonť, Maryś, etc.

-It's even more painful if you ever used Windows, as its US Intl Keyboard works fine out of the box.
-It's a shame that Linux keyboard is horribly "broken" (some may say it's by design; no, it's not).
+It's even more painful if you ever used Windows, as the US Intl Keyboard works fine out of the box.
+It's a shame that Linux keyboard is still horribly broken by default (some may say it's by design; no, it's not).

 It has been asked before, but most answers will point you to use xim, which will open another can of worms.
-You'll end up in a rabbit hole of Chrome bugs and intrincated workarounds to make Sublime work (spoiler: it won't).
-Before you realize, the weekend is gone.
+You'll end up in a rabbit hole of Chrome bugs and intrincate workarounds to make Sublime work (spoiler: it won't).
+Before you realize, the night is gone.

-After spending a lot of time troubleshooting, I got to a deceptively simple arrangement, allowing .XCompose customizations on GTK+, QT, Aura (Chromium), and even on plain terminal:
+After spending a lot of time troubleshooting, I got to a deceptively simple arrangement, allowing .XCompose customizations in GTK+, QT, Aura (Chromium), and even plain terminal:

 Get rid of the default iBus, xim and everything else, and just go with uim.

 Of course, YMMV.
 I'm running Ubuntu 14.04 with Gnome 3.12.1, and using Chrome v38.0.2125.66 beta, and Sublime Text 3, build 3064.